Claus Bech Jørgensen

-Claus Bech Jørgensen (born 27 April 1976) is a Faroese former professional footballer who is now a youth team coach at AaB.
+Claus Bech Jørgensen (born 27 April 1976) is a Faroese former professional footballer who is a youth team coach at Danish women's team Fortuna Hjørring.
 Born in Denmark, he represented the Faroe Islands national team between 2004 and 2006.

 He first established himself as a player in the Danish Football League with Holstebro BK, AGF Aarhus and AC Horsens, though did not make the Superliga.
 In 1999, he joined the Football League in England.
 He later made over 100 appearances for AFC Bournemouth and Blackpool, as well as more than 50 appearances for Bradford City and Coventry City.
-He was named as Bournemouth's Player of the Year for the 1999–2000 season.
+He was named Bournemouth's Player of the Year for the 1999–2000 season.
 He helped Blackpool to win promotion out of League One via the play-offs in 2007.
 He ended his career in 2010 after brief spells with Port Vale and Fleetwood Town.
 He went on to coach at Coventry City, Tamworth and AaB.

 Club career

 Early career in Denmark

-Jørgensen is an attacking midfielder, who started his career in his native Denmark with Holstebro BK.
+Jørgensen is an attacking midfielder who started his career in his native Denmark with Holstebro BK.
 The club lost their Danish 1st Division (second tier) status in 1995–96.
 He ended up at AC Horsens via AGF Aarhus.
-In 1998–99 he struck 17 goals for Horsens, becoming the joint-fourth top scorer in the 1st Division that season.
+In 1998–99, he struck 17 goals for Horsens, becoming the joint-fourth top scorer in the 1st Division that season.

 Move to England: AFC Bournemouth

-In 1999, he joined English Second Division club AFC Bournemouth, becoming a professional footballer at the age of 23.
-On 7 August he made his debut in the English game; the Dean Court faithful witnessed a 2–1 victory over Cambridge United.
-Two weeks later came his first goal; his team dishing out a 4–0 thrashing of Colchester United.
+In 1999, he joined the English Second Division club AFC Bournemouth, becoming a professional footballer at the age of 23.
+On 7 August, he made his debut in the English game; the Dean Court faithful witnessed a 2–1 victory over Cambridge United.
+Two weeks later came his first goal; his team dished out a 4–0 thrashing of Colchester United.
 He played 53 games for the "Cherries" in 1999–2000, picking up a total of six goals along the way, and became the club's Player Of The Year.

 On 2 September 2000, he had a mixed time at Layer Road, scoring in the 44th minute, he was sent off on the 69th, bringing Bournemouth down to nine men.
-He finished the season strongly however, making 48 appearances and bagging nine goals, including a run of five in seven games.
+He finished the season strongly, however, making 48 appearances and bagging nine goals, including a run of five in seven games.
 The last of those goals – the second in a 2–0 home win over Northampton Town on 28 April 2001 – was also the last goal ever at the old Dean Court before it was demolished and rebuilt.